nimrody15/ec2-scheduler/README.md

 EC2 Scheduler is a project that will help you manage your EC2 Instances power on/off policy.

-Deploy the Cloudformation is a region of your choice.
+Deploy the Cloudformation in a region of your choice.

 Tag the instances you want to manage and the scheduler will do the rest.